pedroelbanquero/functional_information_conjecture/README.md

 Maybe if inteligent system cam choose the best codification for each kind of pattern we can encode the information as a layers of functional information and not as the obersver view the information.
 Generating again the observable information from the function .

-## Data as a product of polinomies function indexed

-Any number can be composed by product of primers, any product of primes can be factorized with eliptic curve method .
-The index in the curve can represent a bigger integer number in each curve function .

-If we can index the moment of the curve instead of the information point this always will be minor than n

-Product of n curves can encode any data.

-For example imagine a number who find the factor at step in the loop less than the factor, allways you can find a curve better than prime indexing .

 ## Data as a final point of a sequence